Bitfinex Review

 Current Security Infrastructure

 Since the 2016 hack, Bitfinex rebuilt its security stack.
-I evaluated the current setup during my testing period and found it substantially improved:
+The current setup is substantially improved:

 | Security Feature | Status | Assessment |